formula1/node-mongoose-jumpstart/README.md

 > As The Webworld and programming in general evolves, the starter programmer needs to learn much more to enter the field.
 This Framework isn't to add to that, nor reduce.
 But rather allow what they've learned to be used.

 ### 3) Customizable
-> Most Websites involve more than just Models.
+> Most Websites involve more than just Models (Example: User Visibility and ClientSide Apps).
 As a result, making sure people can apply it to their needs is important.

 ### 4) Use By Peices
-> Instead of using routing, and everythign else, you may only use ui peices.
-Or Only routing.
+> Use Out of the Box or use individual aspects

 ### 5) Balance reducing Dependency amount with using the best NPM has to offer
 > Many NPM modules become bloated by the dependencies on other modules.
 This isn't meant to be a 10 mb file, but rather a small one.